Singhania University

-Singhania University The university was established by the Govt. of Rajasthan, under Ordinance 6 of 2007.
+Singhania University is a private university in Jhunjhunu, Rajasthan, India.
 It is a UGC recognized private university as per Sec.
 2f of the UGC Act 1956.
 It is in Pacheri Bari, Jhunjhunu in the northern Indian state of Rajasthan.

 History

 Singhania University came in existence by Smt.
 Narmada Devi Singhanaia, mother of the founder Shri.
 D.C.
 Singhania.

 Singhania University was inaugurated on 21 Oct 2007 by Shri D.C.
 Singhania.

-The university was established by the Govt. of Rajasthan, under Ordinance 6 of 2007.
-It is a UGC recognized university as per Sec.
-2f of the UGC Act 1956.